Milo1885/Tease-AI/README.md

 # Changelog - Patch 48

+Tease AI now automatically capitalizes the first character of each line (will still be overridden by Remove Capitalization option in Domme's Typing Style)

 Wildcard ability added to @PlayVideo[] @PlayAudio[] and @ShowImage[] Commands

 Web Sex Toy start instructions added to @Edge-related Commands